Case Conversion for Developers: camelCase, snake_case, and Beyond

 Safe conversion workflow

-- Convert with the Case Converter.
+- Convert them with the Case Converter.

-- Update validation rules and API docs.
+- Update validation rules and API docs to match.

-- Run integration tests before deploying.
+- Run integration tests before you deploy anything.

 Practical examples